tejas-gk/high-table/README.md

   usage of a lib or cli usage)
 - `build`: all changes regarding the build of the software, changes to dependencies or the addition of new dependencies
-- `test`: all changes regarding tests (adding new tests or changing existing ones)
+- `test`: all changes r egarding tests (adding new tests or changing existing ones)
 - `ci`: all changes regarding the configuration of continuous integration (i.e. github actions, ci system)